thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 By default, worksheet queries only take into account RLS rules on tables whose columns appear in the query.
 Other related tables that may underly the worksheet are ignored.
-This means that not all RLS rules on underlying tables are taken into account.
+This means that not all RLS rules on underlying tables are applied when a user queries.

 You can configure a stricter application of RLS rules to take into account RLS rules from all the tables underlying the worksheet.
+This is recommended if you have key dimension tables that worksheets rely on but that are not necessarily regularly accessed through query.
 To do this, contact ThoughtSpot Customer Support.

 ## Privileges that allow users to set, or be exempt from, RLS